HichemTab-tech/tokens-validation/README.md

 ## In Laravel

-You can use a configuration file named config/tokensvalidation.php to configure your library with its parameters. here's an example of tokensvalidation.php:
+You can use a configuration file named config/tokensvalidation.php to configure your library with its parameters.
+Here's an example of tokensvalidation.php:

 ```PHP
  // you can customize the Classes here